 - Supports only a few data sources.

 Domo is a mobile and cloud-based business intelligence and data visualization platform.
-It lets users analyze data and create interactive visualizations, such as graphs and pie charts, using the same.
+It lets users analyze data and create interactive visualizations, such as graphs and pie charts.
 The data visualization tool also helps in simplifying administration data.

 - Excellent sharing features.